-Seizures happen because of the abnormal electrical activity in the brain.
+Seizures happen because of abnormal electrical activity in the brain.
 At times it may go nearly unnoticed, or in other more severe cases, it may cause unconsciousness and convulsions.
-Seizures usually come along suddenly, but for how long and how severe, that can vary.
+Seizures usually come along suddenly, but for how long and how severe can vary.

 This medication is to be taken by mouth, with or without food.
 And usually 3 to 4 times a day, or as directed to you by your doctor.
 If an upset stomach occurs, it is best to then take this medication with food or milk.

 You doctor may start this medication with you on a lower dose at bedtime and then gradually increase your dose in order to prevent any side effects, such as dizziness and drowsiness.